-Action # Title Description Total Funds Contributing 2.1 Implement curriculum maps (literacy, math, science).
-Create and refine a guaranteed and viable curriculum for all grade levels in literacy, mathematics, and science.
-Grade level/department teams will be supported by internal experts and staff developers as needed. \$456,070.00 No 2.2 Further professional development in signature practices with a focus on personalized learning.
-Further professional development in (Columbia) Readers and Writers Workshop, Cognitively Guided Instruction in math, Next Generation Science Standards (NGSS), English Language Development, and racial bias with an overlay of equity and personalized learning for all students. \$285,368.00 No 2.3 Engage staff in formative and summative data analysis and goal development for students.
-Each trimester, engage staff in common assessment, CAASPP, and/or ELA and math conference anecdotal data analyses with their respective grade levels/departments.
-Use these data to generate specific next steps for students at/above/below grade level expectations. \$3,180,361.00 No 2.4 Create/implement/an alyze common assessments.
-Create and refine common assessments informed by standards-based curriculum maps.
-Common assessment data will be stored and analyzed via Illuminate, an online data warehouse. \$3,763,750.00 No 2.5 Implement a systematic intervention system for ELA and mathematics.
-Define and implement a multi-tiered system of support for intervention in ELA and mathematics for all grade levels. \$154,082.00 No
+Action # Title Description Total Funds Contributing 2.1 Implement curriculum maps (literacy, math, science) Create and refine a guaranteed and viable curriculum for all grade levels in literacy, mathematics, and science.
+Grade level/department teams, including special education teachers, will be supported by internal experts and staff developers as needed. \$501,376.00 No 2.2 Further professional development in signature practices with a focus on personalized learning Further professional development in (Columbia) Readers and Writers Workshop, Cognitively Guided Instruction in math, Next Generation Science Standards (NGSS), English Language Development, and racial bias with an overlay of equity and personalized learning for all students. \$409,452.00 No 2.3 Engage staff in formative and summative data analysis and goal development for students Each trimester, engage staff in common assessment, CAASPP, and/or ELA and math conference anecdotal data analyses with their respective grade levels/departments.
+Use these data to generate specific next steps for students at/above/below grade level expectations. \$3,013,006.50 No 2.4 Create/implement/an alyze common assessments Create and refine common assessments informed by standards-based curriculum maps.
+Common assessment data will be stored and analyzed via Illuminate, an online data warehouse. \$3,651,719.50 No 2.5 Implement a systematic intervention system for ELA and mathematics Define and implement a multi-tiered system of support for intervention in ELA and mathematics for all grade levels. \$160,980.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.